Dogwood Stakes

-The Dogwood Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies run over a distance of seven furlongs held annually in late May or early June at Churchill Downs racetrack in Louisville, Kentucky.
+The Dogwood Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies run over a distance of seven furlongs on the dirt track annually in September at Churchill Downs racetrack in Louisville, Kentucky.

 History

 The event was inaugurated on 8 June 1975 and was won by the favorite My Juliet who would later the following year win Eclipse Award for Outstanding Sprint Horse.

 The event is named after a hardy, blooming tree known as the Dogwood, that adds so much beauty to the spring landscape in Kentucky.

 The Dogwood Stakes was run in two divisions in 1981.

 The event was upgraded to Grade III in 1998.
 However, the event lost this classification for the 2016 running and was a Listed event.
 The event regained its Grade III status in 2020.

 The 2019 winner Covfefe, would later win the Breeders' Cup Filly & Mare Sprint and become champion female sprinter and champion 3-year-old filly.